Our Headphone Tests

 When It Matters

-If you like to hang about in noisy environments like early morning commutes by train or busy offices, a good, isolating pair of headphones will keep distracting ambient noise from interrupting your listening experience.
-Poor noise isolation can also be a significant issue, depending on the loudness of your environment.
-Although listening at high volumes naturally overpowers ambient noise of lesser amplitudes, this isn't great for your overall ear health.
-As a result, more active and passive isolation is required at higher ambient volumes.
+If you often find yourself in noisy environments like a busy office, a good, isolating pair of headphones will keep distracting ambient noise from interrupting your listening experience or concentration.
+Poor noise isolation can also pose health issues, depending on the loudness of your environment.
+Although listening at higher volumes naturally overpowers ambient noise of lesser amplitudes due to auditory masking, cranking up the volume of your music to overcome already loud background noise isn't a healthy long-term solution.
+Better performing active cancelling and passive isolation is a better solution at higher ambient volumes.

-Some headphones aren't designed for noise isolation, and depending on your needs, you may even prefer less isolation.
-Open-back audiophile headphones like the Sennheiser HD 800 S purposefully allow exterior noise to enter the ear cup to create a more natural soundstage.
-Sports headphones like the Shokz OpenRun Bone Conduction completely bypass your ear when it comes to sound delivery, so you can stay aware of your surroundings when exercising outdoors.
+That said, some headphones aren't designed for noise isolation, and depending on your needs, you may even prefer little to no isolation.
+Open-back audiophile headphones like the Sennheiser HD 800 S are designed to be open, contributing to the listener's sense of immersion, while sports headphones like the Shokz OpenRun Pro 2 Bone Conduction don't block your ears (or ear canal) at all, so you can stay aware of your surroundings when exercising outdoors.

-In short, noise cancelling technology utilizes microphones placed somewhere on the headphones to pick up ambient sound waves.
-Then, a soundcard receives that signal and processes it by inverting it.
-The sound produced is called 'anti-noise,' which is then played via the headphones' speakers, cancelling out that noise through destructive interference.
+In short, noise cancelling technology utilizes microphones placed in various locations on the headphones (or earbuds) to pick up background noise sound waves.
+Then, an ANC processor generates phase-shifted sound called 'anti-noise,' which is then played via the headphones' speakers, cancelling out that noise through destructive interference.

 ANC systems create anti-noise, which is the inverse of the noise it detects.
-When combined, the sound is attenuated.
+When combined, the noise is cancelled out.

 However, in reality, not all ANC systems have the same design, and their capacities are dependent on their hardware and mic placement.
 There are a few ANC systems out there:

-• Feedforward: This setup uses ANC microphones placed outside the ear cups (for over-ears and on-ears) or ear canal (for in-ears and earbuds).
-These microphones can quickly capture and react to noise.
-It's the most common kind of ANC system.
+• Feedforward uses ANC microphone(s) placed outside the ear cups (or ear canal for earbuds); the microphones can quickly capture and react to noise.

 Not all sounds have the same frequencies.
-It's unlikely that you'll only encounter sounds in isolation—unless your life is otherwise silent.
-In everyday life, you'll likely hear a wide array of noise from many different, and near simultaneous, frequency bands and at different volumes.
-However, knowing where on the spectrum they reproduce can help you understand what's at stake in each range.
+It's unlikely that you'll only encounter single-frequency tones or pink noise in isolation.
+In everyday life, you'll likely hear a wide array of noise from many different, and near-simultaneous, frequency bands and at different volumes.
+However, knowing where on the spectrum they reproduce can help you better understand what's at stake in each range.

 The bass range is where you'll find rumbly bus and plane engines, traffic, and construction.
 However, these low sounds are some of the hardest to block out passively.
 Longer waves can pass through material more easily than shorter waves and are harder to absorb.
-As a result, it's very hard for most headphones to passively isolate this range.
-However, this is where ANC systems tend to shine.
-Some of the best noise cancelling headphones can block out over 15 dB of sound in this range.
+As a result, most headphones have difficulty with passive isolation in this range.
+However, this is where ANC tends to shine.
+Some of the best noise cancelling headphones can attenuate noise by over 15 dB in this range.

 When it comes to mid-range sounds like ambient speech, some headphones can provide adequate passive isolation in this range alone.
 However, ANC can still offer a worthwhile gain here.
-Noise cancelling can continue its full-force tackling of sounds in the low-mid, but you may not notice quite as much of a difference between ANC on and off the further you get toward the treble range.
+Noise cancelling can continue its full-force tackling of sounds in the low-mids, but you may not notice quite as much of a difference between ANC on and off, the higher frequency you go.

 Our Tests